 The final leg of your trip is a drive through the Canterbury Plains, the flattest part of New Zealand, back to Christchurch city with plenty of time to get ready for your flight or maybe take that quick trip to Akaroa if you have a spare day…

 Despite the fact that we tried to keep the drive time in this itinerary to the minimum, there is still a lot of kilometres covered in seven days.
-We’ve looked around and found Wild Kiwi South Island Roadie tour which almost perfectly matches the itinerary above, plus includes accommodation, transport and food.
+We’ve looked around and found Wild Kiwi Southern Voyager tour which almost perfectly matches the itinerary above, plus includes accommodation, transport and food.
 You get to enjoy all of the above without having to do much else that taking it all in.

 The bus driver is also a tour guide, so will share heaps of local knowledge area that you just can’t get when driving yourself around the South Island in seven days.
 The driver guide can also help you book activities and take care of all the nitty gritty.
 Most importantly, you’ll be on the road with a bunch of like-minded people to share your adventure with.

-Their South Island Roadie costs a little under a thousand New Zealand dollars, which makes it great value for money over a car or campervan rental cost + gas + food + accommodation.
+Their Southern Voyager costs a little over a thousand New Zealand dollars, which makes it great value for money over a car or campervan rental cost + gas + food + accommodation.

 More things you can’t miss on the South Island

 Most Popular Videos

 Where to go sea kayaking in New Zealand.
 There’s a pretty common [...]

 Things you need to know before buying travel medical insurance.
 Having proper [...]